 Education- Gretchen obtained a Bachelor of Science in Art Therapy from Bowling Green State University (BGSU) and received her Master of Arts in Art Therapy from Ursuline College.
 During her time at BGSU, Gretchen was the recipient of The School of Art's James W. Strong Community Service Award, in which she received funding to develop and implement a community-based arts program for youth.
 Gretchen was also the recipient for Outstanding Art Therapy Student awarded by BGSU's College of Health and Human Services.
 In graduate school, Gretchen was the award recipient for Exceptional Creativity and Achievement in Thesis Research from Ursuline College's Master of Arts in Art Therapy Program.
 In honor of Ursuline College’s Art Therapy and Counseling Program 25th Anniversary in 2011, Gretchen received an Alumni Service Award for Promoting the Field of Art Therapy and Building Community, as well as an Award of Commendation for Student Mentoring and Supervision.

 In 2015 Gretchen joined Akron Children's Hospital Partial Hospitalization and Intensive Outpatient team in the Division of Psychology & Psychiatry to facilitate art therapy groups with adolescents.
 She also currently coordinates and provides art therapy outreach services for Ursuline ArtSpace.
 News articles about Gretchen's work as an art therapist includes this Plain Dealer employment feature and this interview with The Huffingtion Post.

 Gretchen has also worked with Intific, a team awarded Phase I and 2 funding for a US Defense Advanced Research Projects Agency (DARPA) grant for "Reflect", an Online Graphic Novel/Sequential Art Authoring Tools for Therapeutic Storytelling.
-The goal of this project is to create a new form of digital expression that is ideal for therapy, education, and training, particularly with combat veterans and military personnel.
+The goal of this project was to create a new form of digital expression that is ideal for therapy, education, and training, particularly with combat veterans and military personnel.